warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/error-reduction-in-very-large-groups.md

 evenly.

 ### Total occurrence numbers
-Error occurrence counts are not affected and behave as normal, giving you the real number of occurrences.
-Error overview graphs will also show the real number of occurrences (the number before our algorithm runs).
-The only difference is that you can not browse every single occurrence of this error.
+Error overview graphs will show the real number of occurrences (the number before our algorithm runs).
+The number shown on the occurrences section of an error and in the errors list is the actual number of error occurrences currently available to you to view (the number of occurrences available after our algorithm runs).

 ### Rate limiting
 Because these error groups with very high occurrence counts can report many